-I have been struggling over the past few year.
-Some how things seem to be getting worse and I'm hoping that they will eventually get better.
+I have been struggling over the past few years.
+Somehow things seem to be getting worse, and I'm hoping that they will eventually get better.

 So what do I do when I learn that I've been "doing it wrong?"
 I work on making changes to become a better person.
 Remember I really do live my life by only being in competition with myself and no one else so I want to be the best I can be even if that means admitting I've been wrong.

-One might think all that is needed to change is self-awareness and some actions but change isn't about just me it is about others around me as well.
-For example, I have been asking for help more then I ever had from the school - teachers, administrators, and so on...
-I never new that just asking for help wouldn't be enough.
+One might think all that is needed to change is self-awareness and some actions, but change isn't about just me it is about others around me as well.
+For example, I have been asking for help more than I ever had from the school - teachers, administrators, and so on...
+I never knew that just asking for help wouldn't be enough.
 I discovered that others in the world are NOT like me and they do not jump at the chance to help someone in need.
-I discovered that most people are judging others who ask for help (wow there sure are a lot of people judging themselves in a negative way too).
-These were shocking because when I see a person or even an animal in need I run to help, I jump right in and see what I can to, and I genuinely care about making life better for others.
+I discovered that most people are judging others who ask for help (wow there sure are a lot of people negatively judging themselves too).
+These were shocking because when I see a person or even an animal in need I run to help, I jump right in and see what I can too, and I genuinely care about making life better for others.

 I'll admit these experiences have brought me to my knees many times and I have had many sleepless nights because of the tears and feelings of fear, anxiety, and total even panic!
 I continue to ask for help the best way I know how but it has been a trying process with more lessons I care to learn.
 I'll be frank the pain of asking for help for your child makes a parent feel powerless and sometimes hopeless.
 It hurts to know that I have asked, begged, pleaded, and groveled so far outside my box that I now feel shame.

-If I were not being judged in a negative way (and my children) then those I've begged to help us would have actually provided assistance.
+If I were not being judged negatively (and my children) then those I've begged to help us would have actually provided assistance.
 Things would have changed.
 My children would be learning exactly what they needed to learn and the teachers would be teaching it to them in a way so they can learn.
-Administrators would be stepping up to assure that no child is failing, no child is bullied, and no child is excluded but these things have not changed and the adults in the situations have not performed their job duties.
-So, I am left wondering why ask for help if help will never even be given.
+Administrators would be stepping up to assure that no child is failing, no child is bullied, and no child is excluded but these things have not changed, and the adults in the situations have not performed their job duties.
+So, I am left wondering why-why ask for help if help will never even be given.